 “While many of the assemblies… are only seen in a customer’s environment once and then never again, a few — such as IceApple — continue to be reused on target networks while showing signs that they are in active development,” said researchers.

 Researchers said IceApple’s in-memory-only framework shows that the actor is prioritizing a low forensic footprint on targeted companies.
-In addition, its numerous modules support a wide range of capabilities, including listing and deleting directories, writing data to a file, retrieving the configuration of installed network adapters, retrieving IIS server variables, dumping credentials stored in registry keys on the infected host, executing queries against Active Directory and capturing OWA credentials.
+In addition, its numerous modules support a wide range of capabilities, including listing and deleting directories, writing data to a file, retrieving the configuration of installed network adapters, retrieving IIS server variables, dumping credentials stored in registry keys on the infected host, executing queries against Microsoft Entra ID and capturing OWA credentials.

 “This is typical of long-running objectives aimed at intelligence collection and aligns with a targeted, state-sponsored mission,” said researchers.